Hunt Scanlon Media

 With the growth of mobile assessment, organizations are now adopting a ‘packaged approach’ that combines a range of assessment measures.
 Precisely who this affects, and when it affects them, is unknown — though recruiters told about the study seemed to show genuine concern that yet another round of ‘disruptive competition’ might be ahead.

 New Growth Areas

 Employers, he said, want to ask sophisticated questions and get real-time answers from their pre-hire data and their employee performance data.
-“Talent analytics and using validity studies to establish the best predictors of success are likely to be the growth areas in assessment in the future,” he said.
+“Talent analytics and using validity studies to establish the best predictors of success are likely to be the growth areas in assessment in the future."

 One of the first executive search firms to offer a dedicated practice providing leadership assessment was Egon Zehnder.
 The global talent provider started its leadership assessment and management audit businesses decades ago in Zurich, and over the years its consultants began spreading those services to more of its worldwide outposts.
 It took years for the concept to take hold in the U.S., but gradually the firm succeeded in signing up company after company, with Citigroup becoming its largest client for talent appraisals.